Life in Assam...

 Between them, the six biggest UK tea brands have more than 67% of the retail market: that’s why we are targeting them first.

-In response to the campaign, Yorkshire Tea and Twinings have published lists of their suppliers, in Assam and other parts of the world.
-You can find Yorkshire Tea’s list here and Twinings' list here (click on ‘Tea’, then ‘India’, then ‘Our Supply Base’ in the bottom left-hand corner).
+In response to the campaign, Yorkshire Tea, Twinings, Tetley and Clipper have published lists of their suppliers, in Assam and other parts of the world.
+You can find Yorkshire Tea’s list here, Twinings' list here, Tetley’s list here, and Clipper’s list here.

 What can I do?